mdfnam/QnA/Ism as a Noun.md

 - Possessive Nouns

 ## Abstract Nouns
-- **Definition:** Abstract nouns refer to intangible concepts, emotions, beliefs, qualities or state of being that cannot be perceived through the senses.
-They represent non-concrete entities that cannot be physically touched or have any physical presence; instead, they are more theoretical or conceptual in nature.
+- **Definition:** Abstract nouns refer to entities that cannot be physically touched or have any physical presence; instead, they are more theoretical or conceptual in nature.
 - **Example:** In the phrase 'Her *kindness* is remarkable', the word "kindness" is an abstract noun, representing the quality or concept of being kind.

 ### Identification
-Abstract Nouns often represent:
+Abstract Nouns often represent below intangible entities:
 - **concepts:** justice, freedom, mercy
 - **emotions:** happiness, love, excitement
 - **beliefs:** hope, faith, trust